wp-plugins/listly/readme.txt

 == Description ==

 Integrate numbered lists on Wordpress & beyond.
 Listly lets your audience actively contribute to your blog posts, while you retain control.
-It's more valuable than comments.
+No list is ever complete.
+With Listly your audience helps keep your content current, while connecting with those who share their passions.

 **Get more from your numbered list posts with Listly.**